 Is bottled water and street water safe to drink in Uganda?

-The top 5 bottles water brands in Uganda are Century Bottling company, N.C.
-Beverages ltd, Crown beverages, Aqua coolers,
+The top 5 bottles of water brands in Uganda are Century Bottling Company, N.C.
+Beverages Ltd, Crown beverages, Aqua coolers,

 A water filter can therefore save from $30 to $500 per year depending on the bottled water or street water source.